This system works well on small trimarans and is employed on the Cross 18, Discovery 20/21 and the W17.

 On the older Cross 18, this hinge system is created with vertical metal plates bolted to the sides of relatively small beams, and mating plates are sandwiched together with a pivot bolt.
 Once unfolded, a lock bolt is added to keep it open.
-This system means that the plates do project out above the beam.
+However, this arrangement means that the plates do project out above the beam.
+The fragile-looking beams survived as the ama volume was very moderate and the boats full beam was on the low side compared to current thinking.

-The Discovery 20 has large vertical reinforced plywood palms, the full height of its deep beams, held in place with large bolts.
+The Discovery 20 has large vertical reinforced plywood palms, the full height of its very deep beams, held in place with large bolts.
 Very strong, because the beams are large and deep.
-But as initially designed, the amas rose high in the air when folded, and as this created considerable windage on the highway, some Discovery owner/builders have dispensed with the original hinging and they now remove the amas completely at the joint.
-This permits them to be stowed much lower on a custom trailer and while this solves the windage issue, the craft would now more correctly be designated as a ‘demountable trimaran’, rather than folding (see photo).
+But as initially designed, the amas rose high in the air when folded, and as this created considerable windage on the highway, most Discovery owner/builders have since dispensed with the original hinging and they now remove the amas completely at the bolted joint.
+This permits them to be stowed much lower on a custom trailer and while this solves the windage issue, the craft should now more correctly be designated as a ‘demountable trimaran’, rather than folding (see photo).

-But due to rising ama weight on larger boats and the resulting difficulty to lift them ‘up and over’, the system is mainly limited to trimarans of 18ft or less, unless the amas are proportionally small.
+Added 2022.
+Due to greater ama weight on larger boats and the resulting difficulty to then lift them ‘up and over’, this system was initially limited to trimarans of 18ft or less, However, by building amas lighter (foam cored) and using a portable lifting derrick designed in 2022. the system can now be used for tris up to 20ft. .

-A few designs use telescoping beams, such as the French Astus, the L7 by Mike Leneman (no longer being offered). some boats designed by Kurt Hughes .... plus a few others.
+A few designs use telescoping beams, such as the French Astus, the L7 by Mike Leneman (no longer being offered). and some boats designed by Kurt Hughes and a few small kayak-based craft like the Windriders etc.

-1) the two sides cannot be symmetric and identical.
-As one telescoping set must be behind the other, the beams are not in line Port and Starboard.
-This add complexity to the building of both the main hull and amas, and arguably, a less attractive boat.
+1) that unless very short, the two sides cannot be symmetric and identical.
+If one telescoping set must be behind the other, the beams are not in line Port and Starboard.
+This adds complexity to the building of both the main hull and amas, and arguably, creates a less attractive boat.

-2) the main hull will always be encumbered with tubes or boxes that must pass through the main hull from one side to the other.
-Particularly if large, these not only take up much space but also break the structural continuity of the upper sides, often allowing cracks to develop after the craft have been in service a while.
+2) that the main. hull will always be encumbered with tubes or boxes that must pass through the main hull from one side to the other.
+Particularly if large, these not only take up much interior space but also break the structural continuity of the upper sides, often allowing cracks to develop after the craft have been in service a while.

-3) many (to different degrees) historically have a tendency to jamb in operation, as keeping them perfectly in line and free of sand, is a constant issue.
-Giving the tubes (or boxes) added clearance is sometimes the solution used, but then there can be constant movement while sailing, which, while generally acceptable technically, can be annoying and disconcerting.
+3) that many (and to different degrees) historically have a tendency to jamb in operation, as keeping them perfectly in line and free of sand, is a constant issue.
+Giving the tubes (or boxes) added clearance is sometimes the solution used, but then there can be constant movement while sailing, which, while generally acceptable technically, can be very annoying and disconcerting.
 Teflon sleeves can help.

 For these reasons, this system is generally limited to relatively inexpensive small trimarans under 7m.